Robert Maxwell: Later business activities

 By 1988, Maxwell's various companies owned, in addition to the Mirror titles and Pergamon Press, Nimbus Records, Maxwell Directories, Prentice Hall Information Services and the Berlitz language schools.
 He also owned a half-share of MTV in Europe and other European television interests, Maxwell Cable TV and Maxwell Entertainment.
-Maxwell purchased Macmillan Publishers, the American firm, for $2.6 billion in 1988.
-In the same year, he launched an ambitious new project, a transnational newspaper called The European.
-In 1991, Maxwell was forced to sell Pergamon and Maxwell Directories to Elsevier for £440 million to cover his debts; he used some of this money to buy an ailing tabloid, the New York City Daily News.
-The same year Maxwell sold 49 percent of the stock of Mirror Group Newspapers to the public.
+Maxwell purchased Macmillan Inc, the American firm, for $2.6 billion in 1988.
+That same year, he launched an ambitious new project, a transnational newspaper called The European.
+In 1991, Maxwell was forced to sell Pergamon and Maxwell Directories to Elsevier for £440 million to cover his debts; he used some of this money to buy an ailing tabloid, the New York Daily News.
+The same year Maxwell sold forty-nine per cent of Mirror Group's stock to the public.

 Maxwell's links with Eastern European totalitarian regimes resulted in several biographies of those countries' leaders, with interviews conducted by Maxwell, for which he received much derision.
 At the beginning of an interview with Romania's Nicolae Ceaușescu, then the country's communist leader, he asked, "How do you account for your enormous popularity with the Romanian people?"

 Maxwell was also the chairman of Oxford United, saving them from bankruptcy and attempting to merge them with Reading in 1983 to form a club he wished to call "Thames Valley Royals".
 He took Oxford into the top flight of English football in 1985, and the team won the League Cup a year later.
-Maxwell used the club's old grounds, close to his office at Headington Hill Hall, to land his helicopter – fans would chant, "He's fat, he's round, he's never on the ground".
+Maxwell used the club's old grounds, close to his office at Headington Hill Hall, to land his helicopter—fans would chant, "He's fat, he's round, he's never on the ground".
 Maxwell also bought into Derby County in 1987.
-He attempted to buy Manchester United in 1984, but refused owner Martin Edwards's asking price.
+He attempted to buy Manchester United in 1984 but refused owner Martin Edwards's asking price.

+Pergamon Press, a Soviet-friendly firm, published numerous Soviet science books in the West.
 A bugged version of the intelligence spy software PROMIS was sold in the mid-1980s for Soviet government use, with Maxwell as a conduit.

 Maxwell was known to be litigious against those who would speak or write against him.
 The satirical magazine Private Eye lampooned him as "Cap'n Bob" and the "bouncing Czech", the latter nickname having originally been devised by Prime Minister Harold Wilson (under whom Maxwell was an MP).
-Maxwell took out several libel actions against Private Eye, one resulting in the magazine losing an estimated £225,000 and Maxwell using his commercial power to hit back with a one-off spoof magazine Not Private Eye.
+Maxwell took out several libel actions against Private Eye, one resulting in the magazine losing an estimated £225,000 and Maxwell using his commercial power to hit back with a one-off spoof magazine called Not Private Eye.